tiagosales/gm-platform-challenge-infra/README.md

 Some terraform errors caused by dependency can occur, execute more than one time to be sure that all the necessary infra was created.<br>
 To destroy all the created infra, run: "terraform destroy -var-file=gmilechallege.tfvar" in the terraform/$region folder<br>
 The file terraform/us-east-1/gmilechallenge.tfvars needs some real information, please fill it!<br>
-The private file used by ansible to access the ec2 instances have to be in ansible folder named as amzn.pem<br>
+The ssh private key file used by ansible to access the ec2 instances have to be in ansible folder named as amzn.pem<br>

 Infrastructure Flow